Visit Svalbard; What To Do As Svalbard Tourist

 - Kayaking (summer season), and Northern Lights (winter season) excursions are also available but I was here for the North Pole timing so I missed out on those.

-NOTE: A multi-day expedition can cover almost all of these, which is what I did.
+A multi-day expedition can cover almost all of these, which is what I did.
 Best choice in my opinion.
 And if you only come once, you have to do it properly.

-Perfect Svalbard Itinerary
+The Perfect 6 day Svalbard Itinerary

 First of all, you need to get yourself to Longyearbyen in Svalbard.
 For me, this is how I would use the perfect Svalbard Itinerary: